kiniry/objective-c/s123692/Assignment2/Assignment2-2/readme.md

  being released when it's parent is being released (technically, before so it can't reference something that's not there).

-**Variance**
- * ... how does variance work as compared with the OTLTYAFW.
- * (Hint: If you have never heard of method covariance, contravariance, and invariance, you have some fun reading to do.
-E.g., Consider how return types in method definitions can change wrt inheritance.)

 **Excpeptions**
  Formerly Objective-C inherited the functions setjmp() and longjmp() from C. These were very expensive and supported no cleanup.
 Newer